London Metropolitan University

 - Financial advice

-We will also ensure that you are receiving the correct funding, and help with any problems with your application and any late payments from Student Finance England.
+We will also ensure that you are receiving the correct funding.
+We will help with any problems with your funding application and any late payments from Student Finance England.
 We can also help you find alternative support, e.g. from charities or trusts.